Create a Website Account - Manage notification subscriptions, save form progress and more.

 Term: January 1, 2022 through December 31, 2025

-Councilmember Cargill is a Central Valley High School and Gonzaga University graduate, completing a degree in broadcast communications and political science.
+Councilmember Cargill is a graduate of Central Valley High School and Gonzaga University, completing a degree in broadcast communications and political science.

 He worked in television news in Spokane for 10 years before becoming the Eastern Washington director at Washington Policy Center – one of the nation’s leading state-based think tanks – in 2009.